-Requests for transfer of graduate credit from another regionally-accredited institution must be evaluated and approved in writing by the appropriate program director.
+Requests for transfer of graduate credit from another regionallyaccredited institution must be evaluated and approved in writing by the appropriate program director.
 Depending on the degree requirements and the course content, the school reserves the right to deny its transfer.
 Requests for transfer of credit should be accompanied by an official transcript(s), course descriptions and syllabi.
 Courses taken at Cooperating Raleigh Colleges are considered transfer credit.
-Up to six hours of transfer credit may be applied to a graduate degree program at Meredith subject to approval by the Program Director.
+Up to six hours of transfer credit may be applied to a graduate degree program or Paralegal Program at Meredith subject to approval by the Program Director.
+Up to three hours of transfer credit may be applied to the Graduate Add-on Licensure Program for Curriculum Instructional Specialist at Meredith subject to approval by the Program Director.
+The pre-requisite does not count toward this maximum.
 All transfer courses must carry a grade of B or better.
-Transfer course(s) must fall within the six-year limit for program completion (starting when the first graduate-level course was taken, including transfer courses).
+Transfer course(s) must fall within the six-year limit for program completion (starting when the first graduate-level course was taken, including transfer courses) or three years for the Paralegal Program.